CodeForAfrica/HealthTools.API/healthtools_ke_api/views/telegram_bot/README.md

 3. Find the nearest doctor or health facility

 ### Installation
-Make sure you have installed in your environment: `python-telegram-boy`
+Make sure you have installed in your environment: `python-telegram-bot`

 # Create a new telegram bot
 - https://telegram.me/BotFather